Reslon/RockNSM-Notes/Making a Repo.md

 `repotrack -a ARCH -p /pwd packages`

 ## Creating Repo
-Once the rpms have been setup in the local repo spot, use the tool `createrep`
+Once the rpms have been setup in the local repo spot, use the tool `createrepo`
 This tool will create the needed database so that yum know how to handle them.
 `yum install createrepo`
 Create the databse file to make the local repo usable in the simplest form.